OkoroaforKelechiDivine/seerbit-transaction/README.md

 - POST /transactions – called every time a transaction is made.
 - GET /statistics – returns the statistic based of the transactions of the last 30 seconds.
 - DELETE /transactions – deletes all transactions.

+You can complete the challenge offline using an IDE of your choice.
+To download the application skeleton, please enable Use Git in the editor and follow the instructions on screen.
+Please make sure you test your solution where possible before submitting.

+1 POST /transactions
+This endpoint is called to create a new transaction.
+It MUST execute in constant time and memory (O(1)).

+Body:

+{
+"amount": "12.3343",
+"timestamp": "2022-06-17T09:59:51.312Z"
+}